DaveGutHib/Project-Portfolio-3/README.md

 Once finalised, the dictionary of strings for keys and lists for damage values looks as follows:
-![Manually changing key names](assets/images/coding_final_testing_dictionary.png)
+![Manually changing key names](assets/images/coding_final_testing_dictionary.png) _Ryu's data_

+#### Health

 There are 44 different characters to choose from, each with a different amount of health, which will affect the damage calculation differently.
-But there are only 6 different possible HP totals, which are 850, 1100 and all the increments of 50 in between.
+But there are only 6 different possible HP totals, which are 850, 1100 and all the increments of 50 in-between.
-So for simplicity the health values have been recorded in a list with the amount as the key, and the names as the values.
+So for simplicity the health values have been recorded in a dictionary with the amount as the key, and the names as a list of values.

 ![Manually changing key names](assets/images/coding_healthAmounts.png)

-There are 47 names here, as the names of Balrog, M.Bison and Vega are assigned to different characters in the English and Japanese version of the game.
+There are 47 names here, as the names of **Balrog, M.Bison** and **Vega** are assigned to different characters in the English and Japanese version of the game.
-So including their territory agnostic community monikers of Boxer, Dictator and Claw adds future-proofing in the event of the application being run by Japanese users.
+So including their territory agnostic community monikers of **Boxer, Dictator** and **Claw** adds future-proofing in the event of the application being run by Japanese users.

 ## Coding